EconomyLens.com

 Tech firms were boosted by forecast-topping earnings from chip titan Nvidia. ©AFP

-Hong Kong (AFP) – Global stocks rallied with US futures Thursday after a US court blocked Donald Trump’s sweeping tariff blitz, dealing a hefty blow to the president’s signature trade policy and providing some much-needed relief.
+Hong Kong (AFP) – Global stocks rallied with US futures on Thursday after a US court blocked Donald Trump’s sweeping tariff blitz, dealing a hefty blow to the president’s signature trade policy and providing some much-needed relief.
 The ruling provided an extra shot in the arm for investors already upbeat after forecast-busting earnings from chip titan Nvidia revived optimism about the tech sector.
+And while the White House has appealed against the decision, analysts said traders were making the most of the buying opportunity on hopes the levies will not be imposed.

 Related

-And while the White House has appealed against the decision, analysts said traders were making the most of the buying opportunity on hopes the levies will not be imposed.
-After hearing cases brought by businesses and a coalition of state governments, the three-judge Court of International Trade agreed that the president’s actions violated the power of the purse given to Congress under the constitution.
+After hearing cases brought by businesses and a coalition of state governments, the three-judge Court of International Trade agreed that the president’s actions violated the power of the purse given to Congress under the Constitution.
 The White House slammed the ruling by “unelected judges.”
+China — the main target of Trump’s ire but which reached a deal for a temporary reprieve from most of the duties — urged Washington to “fully cancel the wrongful unilateral” measures, adding that it urged officials to “heed the rational voices from the international community and domestic stakeholders.”

-The news revived risk appetite among investors, who remain anxious despite slowly recovering from the shell shock of Trump’s April 2 “Liberation Day” tariffs that fanned fears of a global recession.
+News of the ruling revived risk appetite among investors, who remain anxious despite slowly recovering from the shell shock of Trump’s April 2 “Liberation Day” tariffs that fanned fears of a global recession.
 Markets in Japan and South Korea — major exporters who faced huge tariffs — surged 1.9 percent thanks to rallies in tech firms and automakers.
 Seoul was also helped by a central bank interest rate cut.
-Hong Kong piled on more than one percent, while Shanghai, Sydney, Bangkok, and Manila were also higher, along with London, Paris, and Frankfurt.
-Futures for all three main indexes in New York were up close to two percent each.
+Hong Kong piled on more than one percent, while Shanghai, Sydney, Bangkok, and Mumbai were also higher with London, Paris, and Frankfurt.
+Futures for all three main indexes in New York were up close to two percent each, while the dollar strengthened against its main peers and safe haven gold fell.

 Still, David Chao, Asia Pacific global markets strategist at Invesco, warned: “It’s entirely possible that the Supreme Court rules in Trump’s favour, handing him back the power granted under the IEEPA (International Emergency Economic Powers Act).”
 He added that “we don’t believe that the latest ruling reduces any uncertainty related to tariff developments.
 It’s possible that we could see Trump escalate trade tensions further in response.”